rnerell/cypress-userguide/_includes/userguide/FirstSteps.markdown

 ### Verify

-**NOTE:** The authentication ticket will expire (default is 1 day), so you will need to run kinit again to renew the ticket.
+**NOTE:** The authentication ticket will expire (default is 7 days), so you will need to run kinit again to renew the ticket.

 To check when your ticket will expire: